UBCO-COSC-499-Summer-2022/matlab-to-python-application-translation-project2-nrc/README.md

 # COSC 499 Project 2 NRC Electron Microscope Tools

-A set of in-development Python tools ported from Matlab for calibrating and processing electron microscope imagery.
+A set of Python tools re-written from Matlab for use with electron microscopes.

 ## Documentation